 Conveniently Disney will deliver your luggage straight to your room.

 If your budget stretched, I would recommend the 5 Star Disneyland Hotel.
 The truly magical hotel is situated right at the gates of Disneyland Park.
 Each room is tastefully furnished with private ensuite, and two double Queen sized beds, perfect for young families.
 This hotel has a range of luxury suites to suit a much bigger budget.
 Disney characters frequently visit for autograph signings and character breakfasts.
 For that ultimate luxury experience, I would suggest upgrading to the Castle Club.
 Complimentary teas and coffees, afternoon tea, private breakfast area and an exclusive elevator directly into the park.

 The Disneyland fun is spread over two parks; The Disneyland Park and Walt Disney Studios Park.
 Disneyland Paris is running two parks for the price of 1 offer at the moment.

 Even though the studios are smaller, it is still well worth a visit.
 A lot of the bigger rides are here.
 Adrenalin junkies will love The Twilight Zone Tower of Terror, Rock ‘n’ Roll Rollercoaster Starring Aerosmith and Crush’s Coaster.
 For the younger visitors visit Toy Soldiers Parachute Drop and RC Racer.

-Both parks have regular not to be missed character parades and a range of non-ride experiences.
+Love parades, both parks host fabulous character parades and a range of non-ride experiences.